 Dr. Giovanna di Pietro, Bern University of Applied Sciences

-Prof. Dr. Albert Hafner, Institute of Archeological Sciences, University of Berne
+Prof. Dr. Albert Hafner, Institute of Archaeological Sciences, University of Bern

 Johanna Klügl, Johanna.Kluegl@gsa.unibe.ch